samleung314/mslearn-dp100/workshops/workshop1/README.md

 -->

 ## Lab Modules
-The workshop will consists of four modules that include a varying number of exersices.
+The workshop will consists of four modules that include a varying number of exercises.
 Completing the modules in order is design to build an understanding of the AML workspace.
 The following modules focus on building pipelines to train, deploy and score ML models.
-This is design to leave learners with an understanding of the basic pattern for operationalizing ML models with AML + ADF.
+This is design to leave learners with an understanding of the basic pattern for productionalizing ML models with AML + ADF.

 ### Module 1: Getting started

 1. [Getting started with notebooks](../code/Get%20Started%20with%20Notebooks.ipynb)

 1. [Running Experiments]()